 While, if you are on a tighter budget

-an excellent option is the Bora Bora Eco Lodge.
+an excellent option is the Bora Bora Holiday's Lodge and Villa.
 They've got pretty

 much everything you really need to enjoy paradise.
 This is more the type